Diogo Rosado

-Diogo Jorge Rosado (born 21 February 1990) is a Portuguese professional footballer who plays for Lusitânia F.C. as a midfielder.
+Diogo Jorge Rosado (born 21 February 1990) is a Portuguese professional footballer who plays as a midfielder for Campeonato de Portugal club AD Marco 09.

 Formed at Sporting CP, he made 32 Primeira Liga appearances with Feirense, Vitória de Setúbal and Paços de Ferreira, as well as 20 in the second tier for Penafiel and Benfica B. He spent much of his career abroad, in brief spells in England, France, Cyprus, Angola and Romania.

 Club career

 Sporting CP

 Rosado was born in Peniche, Leiria District.
 A product of Sporting CP's prolific youth system, he made his professional debut in the 2009–10 season, being loaned to Lisbon neighbours Real S.C. in Massamá as the third division side was coached by Filipe Ramos – a former Sporting player.

 Still owned by the Lions, Rosado moved to C.D.
 Feirense for 2011–12, making his Primeira Liga debut on 14 August in a 0–0 home draw against C.D.
 Nacional (two minutes played).
 He eventually started in 12 of his league appearances and scored twice, as the campaign ended in relegation.